 Importance of Break-Even Point in Accounting

 In order to understand the importance behind the Break-Even Point in Accounting, it is of paramount importance to understand the classification of Costs.
 Broadly speaking Cost is classified as either Fixed Cost or Variable Cost.

 - Fixed Cost is one which is independent of the level of sales and is of a fixed nature.
-Some of the popular examples include Rent, Insurance etc.
+Some of the popular examples include Rent, Insurance, etc.

 - Variable Cost is one which is directly linked to the level of sales.
 Examples include commissions etc.

 Segregation of cost into “Variable Cost” and “Fixed Cost” and their relationship with Sales and Profit is important in undertaking the Breakeven point Analysis.
 By segregating the cost into fixed and Variable, a business can ascertain the cost which is sunk in nature (Fixed Cost) and will not be impacted with Sales directly.
-Secondly once a business can ascertain the proportion of Variable Cost to its Sales, it can implement strategies that can result in Cost Efficiency which again result in better cost management and more profits.
+Secondly once a business can ascertain the proportion of Variable Cost to its Sales, it can implement strategies that can result in Cost Efficiency which again results in better cost management and more profits.

-Breakeven Point Analysis helps business understand its Cost Structure vis a vis its Sales Revenue and how the same gets affected as Revenue changes.
+Breakeven Point Analysis helps businesses understand its Cost Structure vis a vis its Sales Revenue and how the same gets affected as Revenue changes.
 It helps them to determine the break-even point for different sales volume and cost structures.
 With this information, the management can better understand the overall performance and determine what units it should sell to break even or to reach a certain level of profit.

 Let’s understand the Break-Even Analysis in Accounting with the help of an example: